TabKD: Tabular Knowledge Distillation through Interaction Diversity of Learned Feature Bins: Background

-To address the fundamental challenge of ensuring sufficient coverage in feature space without infeasible exhaustive sampling, we draw upon concepts from Combinatorial Testing, introduced by ~\citep{kuhn2013introduction}.
-This methodology is grounded in the empirical "interaction fault hypothesis," which suggests that significant behaviors in highly complex systems are rarely triggered by unique interactions of all parameters simultaneously, but rather by interactions among a relatively small number ($t$) of input parameters.
+T-way combinatorial testing is grounded in the empirical interaction fault hypothesis, which suggests that significant behaviors in highly complex systems are rarely triggered by interactions of all parameters simultaneously, but rather by interactions among a relatively small number ($t$) of input parameters~\cite{kuhn2004}.
 Based on this hypothesis, $t$-way testing aims to generate a minimal, efficient set of samples that guarantees coverage for every possible combination of values across any subset of $t$ parameters.
-Formally represented by combinatorial designs known as Covering Arrays, this framework provides a rigorous mathematical definition for structural coverage; when applied to generative modeling, it offers a principled metric for ensuring diversity, verifying that a generator explores the full combinatorial landscape of features rather than mode-collapsing into limited regions.
+The notion of interaction diversity is inspired by t-way combinatorial testing.
+In the context of generative modeling, interaction diversity offers a principled metric to encourage a generator to explore the full interaction space rather than mode-collapsing into limited regions.
 For example, suppose feature A has two bins: Bin 1 = [1–5] and Bin 2 = [6–10], and feature B has two bins: Bin 1 = [OLD] and Bin 2 = [NEW].
 This creates four pairwise bin combinations that need to be covered: (A-Bin1, B-Bin1), (A-Bin1, B-Bin2), (A-Bin2, B-Bin1), and (A-Bin2, B-Bin2).
-To achieve full 2-way coverage, the generator must produce at least one concrete sample landing in each combination.
-For instance, [2, OLD] covers (A-Bin1, B-Bin1), [3, NEW] covers (A-Bin1, B-Bin2), [6, OLD] covers (A-Bin2, B-Bin1), and [7, NEW] covers (A-Bin2, B-Bin2).
+To achieve uniform 2-way coverage, the generator produces samples such that the number of samples that land in each combination is approximately the same.